 Increment

 The Increment is the sum of all the Product Backlog items completed during a Sprint and all previous Sprints.
-At the end of a Sprint, the new Increment must be ““Done,”” which means it must be in useable condition and meet the Scrum Team’s Definition of “Done.”
+At the end of a Sprint, the new Increment must be “Done,” which means it must be in useable condition and meet the Scrum Team’s Definition of “Done.”
 It must be in useable condition regardless of whether the Product Owner decides to actually release it.

 Definition of “Done”